TITLE IX EDUCATION AMENDMENTS OF 1972 (Title IX) Background, Policy, and Procedures

 Students, employees, or third parties who have an inquiry or complaint of sexual harassment, sexual misconduct, stalking, dating violence, domestic violence, retaliation, or any form of discrimination should contact the Title IX Coordinator, Vice President for Human Resources, or a Title IX Deputy Coordinator listed in the contact information below.

-· In writing to the Title IX Coordinator or a Deputy Title IX Coordinator;
+- Be in writing to the Title IX Coordinator or a Deputy Title IX Coordinator;

-· Include a description of the alleged incident;
+- Include a description of the alleged incident.

 A Title IX investigation will be conducted by the Title IX Coordinator and/or Deputy Coordinator(s), as appropriate.
 Following the investigation, a written determination as to the validity of the complaint and description of the next steps, if any, will be issued to the complainant and respondent within five working days.